GabrielAlva/SwiftPages/README.md

 ```swift
 var VCIDs : [String] = ["FirstVC", "SecondVC", "ThirdVC", "FourthVC", "FifthVC"]
 ```
-Then create an array of UIImages which will correlate in order to the VC ID's array created above, it also have the same number of items as the aforementioned array:
+Then create an array of UIImages which will correlate in order to the VC ID's array created above, it also has to have the same number of items as the aforementioned array:
 ```swift
 var buttonImages : [UIImage] = [UIImage(named:"HomeIcon.png")!,
                                         UIImage(named:"LocationIcon.png")!,